Urban Art for Climate in Cameroon

 Context

-Some parts of Cameroon continue to face significant climatic stresses including desertification and severe droughts, particularly in Maroua, Garoua and Ngaoundéré.
-There is also a problem of overexploitation of wildlife in the forest areas close to the town of Bertoua.
-Both desertification and poaching have devastating effects on biodiversity, further impacted by climate change stresses.
+Some parts of Cameroon face significant climatic stresses, including desertification and severe droughts, particularly in Maroua, Garoua, and Ngaoundéré.
+Wildlife in the forest areas close to Bertoua town is also being overexploited.
+Desertification and poaching devastate biodiversity, further impacted by climate change stresses.
 People’s livelihoods are affected, and more people are moving to urban areas in search of alternatives.
-Grand Slam National is responding to these challenges with a novel approach that recognises that young people are willing and excited to express themselves artistically and that these young people can use this expression to raise awareness about the impacts of climate change and other environmental issues experienced in their communities.

 Project objectives